mzazon/awesome-cloud-projects/aws/iot-analytics-kinesis-flink/iot-analytics-kinesis-flink.md

     echo "✅ CloudWatch dashboard created: ${PROJECT_NAME}-analytics"
     ```

     The analytics dashboard is now available in CloudWatch, providing visual monitoring of Kinesis stream metrics and Lambda function performance.
-This operational visibility enables continuous monitoring of pipeline health and performance optimization based on actual usage patterns.
+This operational visibility enables continuous monitoring of pipeline health and performance optimization based on actual usage patterns and Key Performance Indicators (KPIs).

 ## Validation & Testing